 (2) Subsection (1) does not apply to or in relation to an occasional licence.

+(3) Subsection (1)(b) does not apply to a person who is a shareholder in a proprietary company that holds a licence if —

+(a) at the time the person’s shareholding in the proprietary company changes, the occupation by the person of a position of authority in the proprietary company has been approved by the licensing authority under section 33(5); and

+(b) the person gives the licensing authority written notice of the change in the person’s shareholding within 14 days after the change occurs.

+(4) If a person is convicted of an offence under subsection (1) in relation to a body corporate (including a proprietary company) that holds a licence, the body corporate is to be taken to have also committed an offence and is liable to the penalty provided for in that subsection.

+[Section 102 amended by No. 73 of 2006 s.
+70 and 110.]

 103. Notification of ownership of licensed premises etc.

 (1) A person who, within the meaning of this Act, becomes an owner of licensed premises shall give notice in writing to the Director of the interest acquired within 7 days of acquiring it, and shall in that notice set out full particulars of the full name and the address to which notices under this Act should be sent.